ScottWegley/ScottWegley/content/posts/hello-world.md

 lastmod = '2025-07-19T17:20:00-07:00'
 +++

-I wanted to create a website for a few different reasons.
+I wanted to create a website for a few different reasons. test
 - Replace a rather embarrassing years-old attempt at web design
 - Host basic personal and contact information for anyone interested in connecting
 - Store occasional blog posts on any personal projects I do